Ganeshshinde-2003/Flutter-Notes-Taking-App-Using-Hive-DataBase/README.md

 ### Installation ⚙️

 1. Clone the repository:

         https://github.com/Ganeshshinde-2003/Flutter-Notes-Taking-App-Using-Hive-DataBase.git

 2. Install dependencies:

         flutter pub get

 3. Run the app:

         flutter run

+### Usage 📱

+- Launch the Hive Notes App on your device or emulator.
+- The home screen will display a list of all the notes stored in the database.
+- To create a new note, tap on the floating action button (the "+" icon) at the bottom right corner of the screen.
+Enter the title and description for the note, and tap the green checkmark icon to save it.
+- To edit a note, tap on the edit icon (pencil) next to the note.
+Modify the title or description, and tap the green checkmark icon to save the changes.
+- To delete a note, tap on the delete icon (trash bin) next to the note.
+- The notes